 Fortunately, polymeric zinc oxide surge arresters have been developed since the 1980s and are now increasingly put into service on transmission lines.
 In parallel with insulators, these deliver excellent performance in terms of limiting such overvoltages and improving lightning performance of transmission lines.
-This edited contribution to INMR by Professor HE Jinliang of the Dept. of Electrical Engineering at Tsinghua University in Beijing, offers a Chinese perspective on key issues in lightning protection using transmission line surge arresters.
+This edited contribution to INMR by Professor HE Jinliang of the Dept. of Electrical Engineering at Tsinghua University in Beijing, outlines key issues in lightning protection using transmission line surge arresters.

 Series Gap Design Line Surge Arresters

 Design of the series gap in a line surge arrester includes selecting the gap structure as well as determining length of the gap, which directly determines protection characteristics.
 Gap distance between the two electrodes of the arrester must remain basically unchanged under all external forces such as wind or conductor swing.
 This is necessary to keep the discharge voltage across the series gap stable and within only a small dispersion.